pippinbarr/cart253-2018/exercises/Exercise-1.md

   // Move the felt image down by increasing its y position feltTextureImageY += 1;

+  // Display the felt image
+  image(feltTextureImage,feltTextureImageX,feltTextureImageY);

-  // Move the clown by lerping it toward the mouse
+  // Move the clown by moving it 1/10th of its current distance from the mouse

-  // Calculate the current distance between the clown and the mouse var clownDistance = dist(clownImageX,clownImageY,mouseX,mouseY);
+  // Calculate the distance in X and in Y var xDistance = mouseX - clownImageX;
+  var yDistance = mouseY - clownImageY;
-  // Lerp the clown's x and y toward the mouse based on the distance clownImageX = lerp(clownImageX,mouseX,1/clownDistance);
+  // Add 1/10th of the x and y distance to the clown's current location clownImageX = clownImageX + xDistance/10;
-  clownImageY = lerp(clownImageY,mouseY,2/clownDistance);
+  clownImageY = clownImageY + yDistance/10;

-  // Display the two images at their locations image(feltTextureImage,feltTextureImageX,feltTextureImageY);
+  // Display the clown image
   image(clownImage,clownImageX,clownImageY);
 }
 ```